 As a part of his responsibility, Dan manages the managers of IXO subsidiary organizations which function under the oversight of the IXO Board.

-Dan resides in Montgomery, Alabama but travels extensively recruiting trainers and staff in the US and overseas.
+Dan resides near Murphy, North Carolina but travels extensively recruiting trainers and visiting staff in the US and overseas.
 All of IXO staff work virtually from around the country and in Asia and Europe.

 Dan has worked in Maryland, Mississippi, Alabama, Costa Rica, and Mexico.
 During his time in Baltimore, Dan founded partnerships in Mexico, Ukraine, Romania, Jamaica, and China.
 It was at this time that IXO was created to send entrepreneurs to sensitive locations to start new outreach ventures and train national leaders.